simonmeusel/vector/README.md

 ## Usage

-**If you just want to try out this program, you can download it from the #release page.**
+**If you just want to try out this program, you can download it from the [releases page](https://github.com/simonmeusel/vector/releases).**

 Prerequisites:
 * [Apache Maven](https://maven.apache.org/)